ShamRahul/Tool-Read-PDF-Text-and-answer-questions/README.md

 3. **Submit:** Submit the form to get the response based on the uploaded document.

 ## 🙏 Acknowledgements
-Special thanks to the creators of LangChain, OpenAI, Streamlit, and PyMuPDF for their amazing libraries and frameworks.
+Special thanks to the creators of LangChain, OpenAI, Streamlit, and PyMuPDF for their amazing libraries, frameworks and engaging blogs.

 ## 🤝 Contributing
 Feel free to fork the project, make changes, and open a pull request if you think your changes should be included in the main project.